tzarsmango/jsfP2Map/README.md

-I have first used JSF when JSF 1.2 was hitting the road.
-At those times "Gavin" was the "King" and "JBoss Seam" was getting ready for setting the rules of the next Java EE specifications.
-As an enhanced JSF implementation RichFaces was rather mature, but as Ajax was getting more and more popular, RichFaces had to go through fast cycle of deliveries to keep up with jQuery based libraries fast approaching.
-This fast release cycle, which I must admit caused many problems back then.
-After so many years I felt it's time to pay a tribute to my old friend JSF (which actually caused lots of pain) and see how I can play with it and may be add some flavour from current technologies down the road.
+I felt it's time to pay a tribute to my old friend JSF (which actually caused lots of pain) and see how I can play with it and may be add some flavour from current technologies down the road.

 # The application
 I wanted the application to be simple and somewhat useful.
 In one of my previous project we implemented an